hiqdev/session-keeper/docs/readme/Idea.md

     - changed IP:
         - the IP is secure - ok
         - the IP is unknown - kill session, must relogin

+On every login from new device send notification, e.g.:
+Attention!
+Login from new device!